CanaSecret/Chastibrowse/README.md

 ![An agressively-censored example result of the app.](images/chastibrowse-preview.png)

-## Goals
+## Features

 - Alternative interface to browse public shared locks with improved filtering options.
-- A customizable table-based display.
+- A highly customizable table-based display.
-- Ease of use.
+- Ease of use & customizability.
 - Fully type checked.
-- Light on Chaster API - it's offered for free after all.
+- Light on Chaster API.

 ## Installation